phobos2077/fo2_ecco/docs/ecco_readme.txt

 - Custom crafting schematics designed to serve game's balance and add variety, including new game items.
 - All "schematics" are divided into several categories, you need to find teacher for each category.
 - Knowing schematics is not enough: to start crafting you may also need skills, components and tools.
+- Gain a little EXP for crafting a new item for the first time.
 - Craftable food that heals a little, reduces negative effects and increases some stats.
 - Crafting menu is accessible by clicking a new button on main panel or with a hotkey: Ctrl+C.
 - New book for Doctor skill (required to craft drugs).